Sam-Coburn/COMS_4156_Project/README.md

 (2022-10-10 15:01:13) [INFO    ] Call `app.loglevel(crow::LogLevel::Warning)` to hide Info level logs.

 ```

+## How to build your own client
+To make a client using our service the third party would simply have to make HTTP requests to our endpoints.
+Our documentation specifies the parameters, headers, response codes, and bodies required for each endpoint so as long as the third party makes http requests using these specifications and catches every response code it would be simple to create their own client.

+For examples you can navigate to /src/app/services/matchmaking-api.service.ts in our sample Matchmaking Client which essentially just wraps every http call to every one of our endpoints in its own function.

 ## Extra Notes
 Tutorials I read to make this set up bazel + test:
 https://bazel.build/start/cpp